 Long-chain triglycerides (LCTs), on the other hand, require the aid of insulin to transport them into cells.
 This tax on our insulin reserve.
 Not only that, most LCTs do not readily convert to energy.

 If you’re insulin resistant, MCTs can still provide energy for you but not LCTs.
 Which is why many diabetics have reported an improvement on their diabetic condition after eating coconut oil regularly.

-But regular coconut oil has only 60% of MCTs whereas its liquid counterpart carries purely MCTs.
-So, you can imagine how good this coconut oil (LCO) is for people who are insulin resistant.
+But regular coconut oil has only 60% MCTs whereas its liquid counterpart carries purely MCTs.
+So, you can imagine how good liquid coconut oil is for people who are insulin resistant.

-Lauric acid, among the MCTs, provides the strongest antimicrobial properties.
+Lauric acid, among the MCTs, is the strongest antimicrobial agent.

 It can help you kill a variety of lipid-coated viruses and bacteria such as HIV, HSV, measles, sarcoma, leukemia, influenza, H. pylori, chlamydia pneumoniae etc.

-Knowing the benefits of lauric acid, some companies have started to pump lauric acid into their LCO products.
+Knowing the benefits of lauric acid, some companies have started to pump lauric acid into their liquid coconut oil.
 This is definitely good for you because it provides better health protection.

-How do you know which brand of LCO contains lauric acid?
+But not all brands have lauric acid.
+So, how do you know which brand contains lauric acid?
 The product label will tell you.

 Regular coconut oil easily hardens in cold weather.
 This is due to its inclusion of other LCTs.
-By carrying only MCTs, liquid coconut oil can stay watery even at 32 °F (0 °C).
+By carrying only MCTs, liquid coconut oil can stay liquid even at 32 °F (0 °C).